yumecommerce/pagex/README.md

 ### FAQ
 ##### Is it compatible with my theme?
 The short answer is yes.
 But technically speaking theme should not interfere with the website in any way.
-To avoid issues with styles it must not unique any styles or add custom functions which affecting default WordPress behavior.
-The ideal theme for Pagex will be completely empty functions.php and no CSS or JS presented.
+To avoid issues with website style it must not unique any CSS/JS or add custom functions which affecting default WordPress behavior.
 ##### What plugins for custom content types are supported?
-Currently only Pods Plugin is supported but work in progress.
+Currently only Pods plugin is supported but work in progress.

 ### Support
 Documentation and video tutorials cover all options and settings.
 Please don't use issue tracker for support requests, but for core Pagex issues only.